lancesmithcc/grocerysync3/tasks.md

    - [x] Inconsistent error logging
    - [x] Insufficient error messages
 3. The Invite page was not implemented yet (just a placeholder)
+4. Items not persisting in the database:
+   - [x] The createItem function was using a fallback that returned temporary items with 'temp-id' instead of properly saving to the database

 ## Tasks to Complete
 - [x] Fix the `createList` function in db.ts to use the correct field names